doyousketch2/theTemplate/README.md

 Open a .love file as other, complete action using Löve for Android.
 Alternatively, open the folder, and do the same thing with *main.lua*

 ---
-I realize there's no player in there yet.
-Was going to put a guy at the bottom that runs around,
-using a gun you aim with the mouse...

-Then I thought of a breakout clone,
-where you control a paddle-and-ball that destroy the words.

-But that would take individual clone / placement of letters,
-and collision detection - which is do-able, just takes time.

----
 The spacing is so I can explain it to my kid.